englishextra/img-lightbox/README.md

 For those who don't use 3rd-party scripts that interfere with links behaviour and don't force `window.location` they have no need in either `data-touch="true"` or `{touch: true}`.

-When you have scripts that interfere, then to keep lightbox working, use `{touch: true}` or `data-touch="true"`.
+When you have scripts that interfere, then to keep lightbox working, use `{touch: true}` or `data-touch="true"` (you shouldn't enable `touch` override if you have a full screen image in a lighbox link and have no other space to scroll down).

-`data-src` or `href` doesn't matter, but you shouldn't enable `touch` override if you have a full screen image in a lighbox link and have no other space to scroll down.
+`data-src` or `href` doesn't matter.

 [![Build Status](https://farm1.staticflickr.com/955/27854475488_5f82a379ca_z.jpg)](https://farm1.staticflickr.com/955/27854475488_5f82a379ca_z.jpg)